ktbaileyunc/ktbaileyunc.github.io/index.markdown

 Hi there!
 I'm a junior at the University of North Carolina at Chapel Hill studying computer science and philosophy.
 In short, I'm passionate about doing good things with technology.
 I hope to use software engineering and data analysis to build tools that benefit the communities I care about.

 My work as a data reporter for The Daily Tar Heel has given me a taste of what it feels like to turn numbers into something that brings new insights to readers.
-Last summer, I interned at SAS, where I learned, among other things, what it's like to work on a small team at a large company.
+Last summer, I interned at SAS, where I learned, among other things, what it's like to try to make change as a small team at a large company.

 I'm originally from Charlotte, NC, and I graduated from Choate Rosemary Hall in Wallingford, CT.
 In my free time, you can often find me watching C-SPAN, snapping blurry film photos, or reading albums' liner notes at my college radio station.